Hero of War: Song meaning

 The song starts out with an army recruiter asking the protagonist, a potential recruit, to enlist.
 With promises of adventure and money, he does indeed sign up.
 At the end of the song, the protagonist, now a veteran, recalls with bitter irony the army recruiter's promise that signing up would mean he could "see the world".

 The protagonist sees how destructive wars are, including the destruction of his own moral scruples, as the protagonist is convinced, after initially protesting, to join in and participate in the torture of a prisoner.
 The soldier repeatedly declares his loyalty and trust in his country's flag, but after killing a woman who he later learns was carrying a white flag, he changes his mind about his former flag-waving patriotism, instead putting his trust now in the white flag.
 Near the end, the veteran reacts with revulsion to those who see him as "A hero of war, is that what they see?
 Just medals and scars, so damn proud of me."
-Tim says he was expressing sarcasm because many people treat soldiers like heroes, even though many don't feel like heroes.
+Tim says he was expressing sarcasm because many people treat soldiers like heroes, even though many not feel like heroes.

 Tim McIlrath wrote this song due to the violence in the war, but also for the troops that serve overseas protecting their respective countries.